 But from the moment I arrived, things started to feel off.

-So I started reaching out to them.
-Emails, phone calls, probably annoying them but I was getting worried.
-After getting transferred around and ignored for days, they finally came clean.
-Apparently the voucher was only available if you signed up for the test during the actual class.
-And it meant no retakes either.
-None of this was explained beforehand, and it definitely wasn’t in any of their marketing materials I saw.
+I started emailing and calling, probably more than they appreciated, but I was getting anxious.
+After being bounced around and ignored, they finally came clean.
+Apparently the voucher was only valid if you had scheduled your exam during the class itself, with no retakes allowed.
+None of that was communicated beforehand, and it certainly wasn’t in any of the marketing materials I had seen.
+I was furious.

-I’m sharing my story because I don’t want others to go through what I did.
-If you’re considering a CISSP boot camp, please make sure you’re choosing a provider that is officially endorsed by ISC2.
-Don’t just take their word for it—verify their claims.
+I’m sharing my story because I genuinely don’t want anyone else to go through what I did.
+If you’re considering a CISSP boot camp, take the time to verify that the provider is officially endorsed by ISC2.
+Don’t just take their word for it.
+Look it up, ask questions, and make sure you know exactly what you’re paying for before you hand over your money.

 My Study Strategy